 In 2017, the median household income in Atlanta was $65,381.
 An accident could cause your household income to drastically decrease.
 If you miss work or experience an injury that forces you into a new career, you are likely to have financial hardship.

 Instead of suffering, you can seek assistance.
 You could be eligible for compensation, and Stewart Miller Simmons Trial Attorneys wants to help you.
+We have a team of attorneys ready to help you get the full and fair compensation you deserve.
 Contact our office to find out how we can stand up for you.